GNOME/calls/README.md

 *Note:* Invoking the run script might terminate after a few seconds and instead only activates an already running instance of `gnome-calls`.
-In this case you want to `killall gnome-calls` until it says `process not found` (you have to kill more than once because the process might automatically get restarted) and only then use the run script.
+In this case you want to `systemctl --user stop calls` to stop it.

 ### Debugging